Poon Hill and Kopra Ridge

 Customisation is Normal

 Want to do things a little differently?
 Maybe take some extra time, or go a bit faster?
-Or avoid technical sections or combine with other trails?
-Every GHT trek is different and that changes the price, but please feel free to Get in Touch to ask questions and how to customise your own trek.
+Or avoid the technical sections?
+Every GHT is different and that changes the impact and the price, but this it totally normal and your Local Operator will be able to adjust plans without problems.
+Get in Touch

 DAY 1: POKHARA – BIRETHANI – BANTHANTI (DRIVE OR TREK)